bgotink/package-constraints/README.md

 are compared with the actual dependencies listed in the workspace.
 If a difference is found, a violation will be logged.

-Use a `DependencyVersion` value of `null` to mark a package as not allowed.
+Use a `DependencyVersion` value of `null` to mark a dependency as not allowed.

 ### `gen_invalid_dependency/4`